 Broker nonvotes.
 If your shares are held by a broker, the broker will ask you how you want your shares to be voted.
 If you give the broker instructions, your shares will be voted as you direct.
 If you do not give instructions, one of two things can happen, depending on the type of proposal.
-For the election of directors, the advisory vote on the compensation of the company's "named executive officers" and the advisory vote on whether to have stockholders vote to approve, by advisory vote, the compensation of the company's "named executive officers" every year, every two years or every three years, the broker may not vote your shares unless it has received your specific instructions.
+For the election of directors and the advisory vote on the compensation of the company's "named executive officers," the broker may not vote your shares unless it has received your specific instructions.
 For the vote to ratify the appointment of our independent registered public accounting firm, the broker may vote your shares in its discretion even though you have not provided specific instructions.
 For other proposals, none of which are anticipated, the broker may not vote your shares.
 When the broker may not vote your shares, it is called a "broker nonvote."